Key Learning Points

 For defensive level damp heat, the aim of treatment in Chinese medicine is to

-Releasing the exterior means helping the body to throw the pathogen out, ensuring that if perspiration occurs, it is not prevented or suppressed.
+Releasing the exterior means helping the body to throw the pathogen out, ensuring that any perspiration that occurs is not prevented or suppressed.

 However, sweating too much can be draining so at the same time as ‘resolving’ the Damp and clearing the Heat, the inside energy of the body is regulated by ‘steadying’ the Spleen and Stomach.